Concerns about Wind Energy’s Impact on Communities

 Residents of communities near potential or existing wind farms may be concerned that a wind farm will negatively affect property values.
 However, research shows that home prices may be reduced near wind farms for short periods but have been found to return to pre-construction prices within 3–5 years of project operation.

-Review our page on wind farms and property values.
+Explore the studies on wind farms and property values.

 If wind turbines are located within the line of sight of radar systems, they can interfere with radar systems involved in air traffic control, weather forecasting, homeland security, and national defense systems.